-Improve your knowledge though attending club meetings, reading books, watching videos (Bonsai Boon videos are excellent), finding good sources of information on the internet (Bonsai tonight, Peter Tea, Michael Hagedorn, Bjorn Bjorholm blogs are great), attend workshops and learn from the teacher, join a study group with a good teacher that meets 3 or 4 times a year is a great way to gain knowledge.
+Improve your knowledge through attending club meetings, reading books, watching videos (anything by Bjorholm or Hagedorn is good) finding good sources of information on the internet (Bonsai Empire, Bonsai Tonight, Peter Tea, Michael Hagedorn, Bjorn Bjorholm blogs are great), attend workshops and learn from the teacher, join a study group with a good teacher that meets 3 or 4 times a year is a great way to gain knowledge.
 Newcomers to bonsai often see their trees suffer setbacks from winter damage, pests, diseases, etc. Gain the knowledge you need regarding pesticides, miticides, fungicides.
 Learn how to more safely store you trees over winter.
 The more you improve your knowledge, the fewer setbacks your trees will suffer.
 Another way to improve your knowledge is to attend bonsai shows.
 The higher the quality of the show the more you will learn.
 Visit the Chicago show or a national show if you can.
 Or you can buy "picture books" of the shows where each tree is nicely photographed in its display while at a show.
 You can learn so much from these books.
 Study various species, styles, accent plants, pot selections, display furniture, etc. Kokufu books are especially wonderful.